mobile-swam/mobile-swam.github.io/contributing.md

 - You can grant all related rights to the community or project (depending on the licenses)

 From Torvalds' (original author of Linux and git) git repo, you can refer to the [documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/5.Posting.rst) about git commit message tags.
-> Signed-off-by: this is a developer's certification that he or she has the right to submit the patch for inclusion into the kernel.
-It is an agreement to the Developer's Certificate of Origin, the full text of which can be found in Documentation/process/submitting-patches.rst.
+> **Signed-off-by**: this is a developer's certification that he or she has the right to submit the patch for inclusion into the kernel.
+It is an agreement to the Developer's Certificate of Origin, the full text of which can be found in [submitting-patches.rst](Documentation/process/submitting-patches.rst).
 Code without a proper signoff cannot be merged into the mainline.